Skip to content

 # Description:

-This document discusses the complexities of converting PDF files to other formats like Markdown due to the inherent design of PDFs.
-It highlights two major challenges: the lack of structural information, which complicates understanding the document's layout, and the variability in PDF content types, which can result in inconsistent extraction results.
+The document discusses the challenges of converting PDF files to more flexible formats like Markdown due to the inherent characteristics of PDFs.
+It highlights two main issues: the lack of structural information, which complicates the extraction of organized content, and the variability in PDF content types, leading to inconsistent results during conversion.

 ## PAGE